NSExceptional/SnapchatKit/README.md

 ## Quick FAQ
 > Why isn't login working?

-SnapchatKit relies on Liam Cottle's private API to sign in.
+SnapchatKit relies on Liam Cottle's private API to sign in *and* make any request, due to how the iOS API works and the limits of our knowledge of its implementation.
 If or when his API becomes public, SnapchatKit will work again.
 I have access to the API to maintain SnapchatKit.

 > What is `Login.h` / why is it missing?